top of page

 Ages: 5-8 Years Old

-Beat the heat with the cold-blooded creatures!
+Learn about the various ways reptiles can defend themselves!
 What makes a reptile different from a warm-blooded creature like a mammal?
 Slither around the Zoo, and explore the wonderful world of turtles, lizards, and snakes with this scaly fun adventure!

 Theme: Zookeeper Boot Camp Week